 They grew cotton, alfalfa and wheat, but life was harsh and many residents died due to disease, such as diphtheria, consumption (tuberculosis) or scarlet fever and various accidents.
 The infant mortality was also extremely high, which accounts for the about 50 child graves of about 77 total graves in the nearby cemetery.

-By 1920 only 3 families remained in the town and in 1944 the towns last residents, Frank Russell and his wife Ellen moved as well.
+By 1920 only 3 families remained in the town.
+In 1944 the towns last residents, Frank Russell and his wife Ellen moved as well.
 No electricity or plumbing was ever introduced into the homes in Grafton.

 On May 23, the town was purchased by movie producer Harry Sherman as a film location site.
 Even before that the town was used as a movie location when in 1929 “In Old Arizona” was shot there.
 It was the first “talkie” filmed outdoors and was nominated for five Academy Awards.
-Various other films were shot there over the years, including “The Arizona Kid” (1930), “Ramrod” (1947), “Child Bride of Short Creek” (1981), “The Red Fury” (1984) and most notably “Butch Cassidy and the Sundance Kid” (1969) starring Paul Newman and Robert Redford, which won four Academy Awards.
+Various other films were shot there over the years, including “The Arizona Kid” (1930), “Ramrod” (1947), “Child Bride of Short Creek” (1981), and “The Red Fury” (1984).
+Most notably “Butch Cassidy and the Sundance Kid” (1969) starring Paul Newman and Robert Redford, which won four Academy Awards, was filmed in Grafton.

 Of the originally 30 structures of the town, only about 5 remain now.
 The Mormon church and school house, the John Wood home built in 1877, the Alonzo Russel home (a two-story house with veranda), the Louisa Russel home as well as a barn with outhouse.